National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 In the [Protocol Pad Detailed Instructions]([https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.9d509aa3-7c76-42b3-a891-076a6f450f37](https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.9d509aa3-7c76-42b3-a891-076a6f450f37)), we write

     In human subjects research, the protocol is what turns data into evidence: By following rules of methodology, we claim that the data we collect can support conclusions broader than the data set itself.
-“Protocol” can also refer to a specific set of steps that lead to reproducible results.
+"Protocol" can also refer to a specific set of steps that lead to reproducible results.

     Data-only research, like that in N3C, is different from prospective research, because we must make allowances for incomplete data, for selection bias, for access bias, for poor recording, for late recording, for differences in clinical practice across sites, for differences in documentation practice across sites...